ModDota/moddota.github.io/_articles/scripting/Typescript/typescript-introduction.md

 * Some rare types may be incorrect.
 Those can be updated manually when the need arises.
 * Sometimes, requires more of a set up for specific game logic, such as interfaces, typeguards and casts (this is again due to the nature of typed language).
 * Not very convenient to integrate for ongoing projects, though it can still work.
-* Referencing code or guides that are written in lua might not be easy in Typescript due to differences between how the languages work.
+* Referencing code or guides that are written in Lua might not be easy in Typescript due to differences between how the languages work.

 ### Setting Up TypeScript